 HometoGo doesn’t have its own inventory; instead, it’s a vacation rental metasearch site that displays more than 18 million listings around the world.
-When you do a search, this vacation rentals site pulls in listings from big vacation booking sites like Airbnb, Vrbo, Booking.com, Flipkey, and so on, but also searches thousands of smaller and regional booking sites to see what’s available.
+When you do a search, this vacation rentals site pulls in listings from big vacation booking sites like Vrbo and Booking.com, but also searches thousands of smaller and regional booking sites to see what’s available.

 Search results are clean and easy to read, and you can narrow results with filters including amenities, price, rating, and free cancellation.
 Results are displayed alongside a map, so it’s easy to see where the rental property you’re considering is located.

-When you’re choosing the number of guests in your party, there’s a box you can check to note you’re traveling with kids; this allows for more accurate pricing displays.
+When you’re choosing the number of guests in your party, you can specify children’s ages; this allows for more accurate pricing displays.
 Beyond being able to drill down to find rental properties with family-friendly amenities like cribs and fenced yards, there are not specific ways to find family-friendly vacation home rentals.

-Once you click “view deal” on a specific listing, you’ll either be routed to the vacation rental booking site or, in some cases (if the property is marked “express”) you can complete the booking without leaving HomeToGo.
+Once you click “view deal” on a specific listing, you’ll either be routed to the vacation rental booking site or, in many cases, you can complete the booking without leaving HomeToGo.
 According to the site’s fine print, it makes its money from commissions on referrals.